-With warmer weather comes the end of tax season: the deadline to file your taxes is Tuesday, April 18th.
-Between work, family and everyday responsibilities, it’s possible to leave your taxes for the last minute.
-But that doesn’t mean you have to stress out!
+With warmer weather comes the end of tax season: the deadline to file your taxes is Tuesday, April 17th.
+Between work, family and everyday responsibilities, it’s possible to leave your taxes for the last minute, but that doesn’t mean you have to stress out!

 Here are some last minute tax tips to help you through the process pain-free.

-Look into tax deductions you didn’t know were possible.
-Working in the on-demand economy or as a freelancer allows you to take tax deductions you would not be eligible for as a W-2 employee.
-To help make sure your side gig is profitable, take advantage of business expense deductions, like start-up costs, computers, vehicle expenses, and computers with TurboTax ExpenseFinder™, which will uncover potential tax deductible business expenses that self-employed filers may not know they can claim.
+Look into tax deductions you didn’t know were possible: Working in the on-demand economy or as a freelancer allows you to take tax deductions you would not be eligible for as a W-2 employee.
+To help make sure your side gig is profitable, take advantage of business expense deductions, like start-up costs, computers, vehicle expenses, and computers with TurboTax industry-specific deduction finder in TurboTax Self-Employed, which will uncover potential industry-specific tax deductible business expenses that self-employed filers may not know they can claim.

 With TurboTax Self-Employed you don’t need to know about tax laws or forms.
 TurboTax Self-Employed will ask simple questions about you and your business and help you organize and separate your business and personal expenses and give you the business deductions you deserve so you can save money for your business.